DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 - **The Bruh Coalition** and **The Brainrot Empire** are now at war over this resource.

 ##### **Seal Realm**
 - Several people in this world have the power to send people to **Seal Realm**.
-However, most people who know how to use it belong to
+However, most people who know how to use it belong to **The Brainrot Empire**, as they are the ones who possess the knowledge to teach the spell to others.
+Only the most distinguished mages are taught this spell.
+- As such, **Seal Realm** is not exclusive to **Main Character**.
--
+- People are usually sent

 ```diff